AdobeDocs/learning-manager.en/help/migrated/upcoming-changes-in-adobe-learning-manager.md

 ### Key features

+* **Automatic VTT generation:** Upload a video or audio file and auto-generate VTT captions in the original language.
 * **Multi-language translation:** Translate captions into any of the 39 supported non-English languages.
 * **In-app review and editing:** Review, edit, and download VTT files before publishing.
 * **Notifications:** Receive in-app notifications when VTT generation and translation are complete.